forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/java-setup.md

 3. Click the **Latest Release** button to download.
 4. After the file has downloaded, open it and complete the installation steps.

-Inside Visual Studio Code, set `salesforcedx-vscode-apex.java.home` to one of the following values.
+Inside Visual Studio Code, set `salesforcedx-vscode-apex.java.home` to one of the following values or to wherever your have installed JDK 17.
+For example:

 MacOS: